caiyuanhao1998/RSN/README.md

     primaryClass={cs.CV}
 }

-@article{li2019rethinking,
+@inproceedings{cai2020learning,
-  title={Rethinking on Multi-Stage Networks for Human Pose Estimation}, author={Li, Wenbo and Wang, Zhicheng and Yin, Binyi and Peng, Qixiang and Du, Yuming and Xiao, Tianzi and Yu, Gang and Lu, Hongtao and Wei, Yichen and Sun, Jian}, journal={arXiv preprint arXiv:1901.00148}, year={2019}
+  title={Learning Delicate Local Representations for Multi-Person Pose Estimation}, author={Yuanhao Cai and Zhicheng Wang and Zhengxiong Luo and Binyi Yin and Angang Du and Haoqian Wang and Xinyu Zhou and Erjin Zhou and Xiangyu Zhang and Jian Sun}, booktitle={ECCV}, year={2020}
-}

-@inproceedings{chen2018cascaded,
-  title={Cascaded pyramid network for multi-person pose estimation}, author={Chen, Yilun and Wang, Zhicheng and Peng, Yuxiang and Zhang, Zhiqiang and Yu, Gang and Sun, Jian}, booktitle={Proceedings of the IEEE Conference on Computer Vision and Pattern Recognition}, pages={7103--7112}, year={2018}
 }
 ```
 And the [code][7] of [Cascaded Pyramid Network][8] is also available.